Jan Zajíc: Biography

 I will already be dead or close to death when you read this letter.
 I know what a severe blow my act will be to you, but don't be angry at me.
 Unfortunately, we are not alone in this world.
 I am not doing this because I would be tired of life; quite the contrary, I cherish it too much.

 Hopefully, my act will make life better.
 I know life's price; it is the most precious thing.
 But I want a lot for you, for everyone, so I have to pay a lot.
 Do not lose your heart after my sacrifice.
 Tell Jacek to study harder and Marta too.
 You must never accept injustice, be it in any form.
 My death will bind you.
 I am sorry that I will never see you or that, which I loved so much.
 Please forgive me for arguing with you so much.
 Do not let them make me a madman.

-Greet the boys, the river, and the forest.
+Say hello to the boys, the river, and the forest.